 - Pour ½ cup coconut cream into a medium bowl; sprinkle gelatin over.
 Let sit until gelatin softens, about 15 minutes.

-- Meanwhile, combine the rest of the cream, honey, vanilla, in a large saucepan.
-Bring to a simmer over medium heat, whisking until honey dissolves.
+- Meanwhile, combine the rest of the cream, Swerve, vanilla, in a large saucepan.
+Bring to a simmer over medium heat, whisking until Swerve dissolves.
 Remove from heat; cover and let steep for 10 minutes.

 - Bring cream mixture back to a simmer.
 Add gelatin mixture and stir until dissolved.
 Divide among eight ¾-cup cups.(I used small water glasses)

 - Chill uncovered until panna cotta is set, at least 6 hours.